rackerlabs/support-how-to/content/cloud-backup/cloud-backup-faq.md

 No, 32-bit servers and agents on Linux&reg; are not supported.

-#### Why does my backup fail with a 403 error from Cloud Files when account has subusers?
+#### Why does my backup fail with a 403 error from Cloud Files when the account has subusers?

 **Issue**